core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The model shown in {{fig-ER-RD}} models the contents of the resource directory which contains in addition to /.well-known/core:

 * 0 to n Registration (entries),
-* 0 to k Groups
+* 0 or more Groups

-A Group has one Multicast address attribute and is composed of 0 to n1 endpoints.
+A Group has one Multicast address attribute and is composed of 0 or more endpoints.
 A registration is associated with one endpoint (ep).
-An endpoint can be part of 0 to k1 Groups .
-An endpoint is contained in 1 to m RDs.
+An endpoint can be part of 0 or more Groups .
 A registration defines a set of links as defined for /.well-known/core.
 A Registration has six attributes:

 * one ep (endpoint with a unique  name)
 * one con (a string describing the scheme://authority part)